P7XCKD/NF/Notes Factory/Semister 5/BSA/practical exam stuffs/r chap 3 questions.md

 log1; log2
 num1; num2
 ```
+### Explain types of vectors with examples in R programming
 In R, vectors are the most basic data structure, and they store elements of the same data type.
 Here are the main types of vectors with simple explanations and examples: